MicrosoftDocs/intellicode/docs/intellicode-suggestions.md

 If you don’t like a suggested change, select the **Ignore** option on the light bulb.
 IntelliCode won’t bother you about that pattern again unless you recreate it.

 ## Enable suggestions
-Suggestions is turned on by default.
+Suggestions is turned on by default in Visual Studio 16.6 and newer.
 If you wish to turn it off, choose **Tools** > **Options**, **IntelliCode General** tab, and then switch **C# suggestions** to **Disabled**:

 After you change this setting, close any open files, and reopen them.